-Absent Jack Acres is a place with a unique variety of farm favorites by species (goats, sheep & fowl) but non-traditional for the state Nebraska by breed.
+Absent Jack Acres was a place with a unique variety of farm favorites by species (goats, sheep & fowl) but non-traditional for the state of Nebraska by breed.

-Our herd of Pygmy Goats consist of registered and non-registered members with a variety of colors and personalities to fit anyone looking for a unique pet.
+Our herd of Pygmy Goats consisted of registered and non-registered members with a variety of colors and personalities to fit anyone looking for a pet or show goat.

-We have the only all registered and registration pending flock of Navajo Churro Sheep in Nebraska.
-These amazing, medium build sheep are both tough and yet as they age, they become wise.
+These amazing, medium build sheep are both tough and wild; yet as they age, they become wise and settled.
 But they are still sheep.

 We love sharing a passion that sets us apart from any other farm in the state.
 And this passion shows when you visit our little slice of Nebraska.

-We like our place to be welcoming with safe pastures, correct fencing, carefully designed housing and all with the consideration for the security and well being of the herds and flocks we tend.
+We took pride in our place.
+We wanted it to be welcoming with safe pastures, correct fencing, carefully designed housing and all with the consideration for the security and well being of the herds and flocks we tend.

-Take your time; look around and read about why we raise the animals we do.
+Take your time; look around and read about why we raised the animals we did.

 Some of animals may be the answer to questions you have been seeking for years.